KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	1. Right click again on that `CSS` folder in the left pane and select `New Folder`.

-	2. Type 'css' and press enter.
+	2. Type 'sass' and press enter.

-	3. Right click again on that `CSS` folder in the left pane and select `New Folder`.
+	3. Right click again on that main `CSS` folder in the left pane and select `New Folder`.

-	4. Type 'sass' and press enter.
+	4. Type 'css' and press enter.

-	5. In the project pane on the left, right click on the sass folder and select `New File`.
+	5. In the project pane on the left, right click on the `sass` folder and select `New File`.

 	6. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.